StephSteel/FlyPlugin/README.md

 ## License
-This plugin is released under the MIT License.
+This plugin is released under the **MIT License**.
 You are free to use, modify, and distribute this plugin as per the terms of the license.